🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 • Not all carbon credits are the same: Some carbon credits are higher quality than others, and various factors go into determining their true value.
 It’s important to purchase through reputable ETFs or brokers to ensure the credits are legitimate and have value.

-Risks and What to Watch For When Trading Carbon Credits
+Risks, and What to Watch For When Trading Carbon Credits

-Investing in carbon credits may be profitable, but all commodities markets, including carbon markets, come with some risks investors should be aware of.
+Investing in carbon credits may potentially be profitable, but all commodities markets, including carbon markets, come with some risks investors should be aware of.

 Carbon credit futures are speculative and can be very volatile, so ETFs that track them come with associated risks.
 Additionally, carbon credit ETFs only provide exposure to markets that have cap-and-trade programs, such as Europe and California.
 Therefore, they don’t provide investors with a broad exposure to carbon markets.